gingus55/readme-generator/README.md

 ### User Story

 When prompted for information in the command line I provide answers to questions.
-WHEN asked if installations steps are used, if I respond, Y THEN a further set of questions are asked.
+WHEN asked if installations steps are used, if I respond y, THEN a further set of questions are asked.
 THEN a readme.md file is generated for me.

 <a id="guidance"></a>